arendjr/PlainText/README.md

 License
 -------

-This software is licensed under GPLv3.
+This software is licensed under AGPLv3.

-For details, see LICENSE.GPL.txt.
+For details, see LICENSE.AGPL.txt.